philval/react-typescript-comments-component/README.md

 My feeling is that CRA was doing "a lot of magic under the hood", including using Jest as its test runner out of the box.
 Setting Jest up from scratch was a good process to go through.

+## Deployment to Vercel

+After switching to Vite, the deployment to Vercel failed with:

+_"Error: No Output Directory named "build" found after the Build completed.
+You can configure the Output Directory in your Project Settings."_

+The `/build` directory definitely contained bundle assets when running `npm run build` in my devcontainer.
+So, I deleted `/build`, ran `npm run build` again... and the build directory was now `/dist` - Vite defaults to `/dist`.
+The problem was that the Vercel "Framework Preset" was configured for Create-React-App.
+One small Vercel settings update to Vite, and the deployment succeeded.

 ... end ...